Why every page on your website is a potential landing page

 To do this, you need to make sure you give them what they want.
 And that means thinking about the INTENT of the people landing on your pages.

 The better the ‘next step’ of your sales funnel aligns with what they want to achieve, the more people will engage with you, and the happier everyone will be.A good starting point is to think about where the content of each page on your website fits in with the Buyer’s Journey.

 Here’s a quick overview of how things work:

-About your blog pages
+Inbound marketing strategy and your blog pages

 This is where you will be speaking to people at the “Awareness” and “Consideration” stages of the Buyer’s Journey.

 These people are not ready to buy, so don’t try and sell to them.
 They will run away screaming – or worse, simply tune out.

 Think about it… when you are in a shop just looking at a new dining setting, you don’t want to be pressured to buy it.
 You just want to look at your options at this early stage.